Te Awahou Nieuwe Stroom

 Te Awahou Nieuwe Stroom is a multi-cultural, multi-purpose visitor and community hub in Foxton, in the southern part of New Zealand's North Island.
-The facility hosts some 150,000 users annually - to visit the Maori and Dutch museums, the library or the community rooms, the gallery or the heritage room.
+The facility hosts some 150,000 users annually - to visit the Māori and Dutch museums, the library or the community rooms, the gallery or the heritage room.
 Locals take care of their affairs in the Council Service Centre.